-1) Primary Air - Sliding the right hand lever on bottom of stove to right opens the primary air and allows air into the stove.
-You would normally open this when starting a fire to allow air into the stove for maximum combustion.

-2) Secondary Air (Airwash) - Sliding the left hand lever on bottom of stove to right stove to the right opens the secondary air.
+- 1) Primary Air Turning wheel on bottom of stove anti-clockwise opens the primary air and allows air into the stove.
+You would normally open this when starting a fire to allow air into the stove for maximum combustion. - 2) Secondary Air (Airwash) Sliding the lever at the top of the stove to the right opens the secondary air.
 This allows a film of air to pass over the glass which in turn keeps the glass clean.
-Please note the glass may become visibily darker when the stove is cold.

-3) Tertiary Air - Tertiary air further compliments the cleanburn system as a third air intake.
+Please note the glass may become visibily darker when the stove is cold. - 3) Tertiary Air Tertiary air further compliments the cleanburn system as a third air intake.
 The air is drawn up the back of the stove via a series of chambers and is then injected into the back of the upper fire chamber through small steel jets.
 The jets of superhot air ignite the remainder of gases that will only burn off at very high temperatures